Karmak23/licorn/docs/index.en.rst

 Licorn® Documentation
 =====================

-.. warning:: The Licorn® documentation website is undergoing a big refresh to include upcoming functionnalities.
-All should be OK for March 5th, 2012, but until then the site contents are going to change a lot, and possibly be broken at some point.
+.. warning:: The Licorn® documentation website is undergoing a big refresh to include upcoming functionnalities in version 1.3.
+Until then the site contents are going to change a lot, and possibly be broken at some point.
+Check `the developer's blog <http://dev.licorn.org/blog/>`_ to know when it's done!

 Licorn® is a set of concise programs aimed at GNU/Linux and Un*x system administrators.
 They help them deal with daily system-management tasks (managing users, groups, calendars, printers, backups, shares, and so on) in the most efficient manner possible.